sictweb/web700/notes/week01.md

 * Variables are declared using the [`var` keyword](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/var).
 You must use the `var` keyword to precede a variable name, but you do not need to provide a type, since the initial value will set the type.

-    > JavaScript version note: newer versions of JavaScript also support the [`let` and `const` keywords](https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript#Functions#Variables) for variable declaration.
-We will primarily use `var` in this course, but slowly start to add `let` and `const` as you become more familiar with the language.

     ```js
     var year;
     var seasonName = "Fall";